t-mart/ItemVersion/README.md

 - A complete database of when every item was added to the game, in `<major>.<minor>.<patch>.<build>` format and with expansion name, such as `Version: 9.0.1.36216, Expac: Shadowlands`.
-- Where-you-need-it accesiblity in the item tooltip.
+- Where-you-need-it accessibility in the item tooltip.
-- A queriable library for retrieving this information for other addons.
+- Lua API exposed for use by other addons.
 - Weekly updates with the latest items.
 A refreshed release will automatically occur (at least) every Tuesday at 16:00 UTC, just slightly after reset.
 - Open source visibility.